-Monique C. McIlwain is the Technology and Operations Coordinator for the Koshland Science Museum.
-Prior to joining museum staff, Monique was the Senior Administrative Assistant for the Maryland-National Capital Park and Planning Commission, Prince George's County Planning Department.
-Monique has a love for technology and is currently pursuing certification in Computer Science from Stanford University Online.Back to top
+Monique C. McIlwain is the Technology and Operations Manager for the Koshland Science Museum.
+Prior to joining museum staff, Monique worked for the Prince George's County Planning Director of the Maryland-National Capital Park and Planning Commission.
+Monique has received certification in Computer Science from Stanford University Online.Back to top

 Nell Champlin-Scannell is the Visitor Service Representative and Educational Event Assistant at the Koshland Science Museum.
 Prior to joining the museum, Nell has spent the last two years working on her Master’s degree in Museum Studies from Johns Hopkins University.
 Before moving to Washington, D.C.
 Nell lived in Massachusetts where she worked as a Visitor Service Representative with Heritage Museums & Gardens.
 In her free time, Nell volunteers at the U.S. Holocaust Memorial Museum.
 Nell received her B.A. in U.S. History from Stonehill College.